Here’s the formula: R + iR + S/1.5 > 1.5 x I

 The basic purpose of every business is to sell.
 Social media should be seen only as a tool to sell directly or indirectly.
 If you cannot sell via social media, don’t use it.

-Apple didn’t sell iPhones over Facebook so it focused its ad dollars elsewhere and up to recently, it didn’t have an integrated social media strategy.
+Apple didn’t sell iPhones over Facebook so it focused its ad dollars elsewhere and up until recently, it didn’t have an integrated social media strategy.
 Tesla deleted its Facebook accounts because of ‘ethical’ reasons but it kept its Instagram page, probably because of commercial reasons.
 Cars can be sold on Instagram.

-But you don’t need 4 million followers to start thinking that social media can be good for you.
+However, you don’t need 4 million followers to start thinking that social media can be good for you.
 Look at the following mainstream scenarios for B2B and B2C brands.

 The real product price is $4 and the shipping is free, so basically the seller makes $10 out of each sale.
-But consumers didn’t know this.
+But the consumers didn’t know this.
 They still felt special.
 Telling them the truth would insult them.
 They got the ‘superstar’ treatment so what the heck.
 They bought the ‘shipping’ and their fake positive.